-During the year, the School received a recoverable grant from Mater Academy, Inc. totaling \$170,000, with repayment contingent on the School subsequently meeting certain financial conditions.
-The maximum amount the School may be required to pay in the future (including grants received in previous years) should the School meet the requirements for repayment is \$755,000, including the outstanding balance of previous grants received.
+In previous years, the School has received recoverable grants from Mater Academy, Inc., with repayment contingent on the School subsequently meeting certain financial conditions.
+The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$755,000.

-Note 5 - Transactions with other Divisions of Mater Academy, Inc. (continued)
+Note 6 - Transactions with other Divisions of Mater Academy, Inc. (continued)